 The oath which He swore to our father Abraham” (Lk.
 1.61-73).

-The Nazarite is especially consecrated to God, but it is only on two other occasions that consecration had been announced either before or at birth, and both are biblical luminaries, Samson and Samuel.
+The Nazarite is specially consecrated to God, but it is only on two other occasions that consecration had been announced either before or at birth, and both are biblical luminaries, Samson and Samuel.
 Anna the prophetess may have been a Nazarite (Lk.
 2. 36-38).
 Many believe Paul took Nazarite vows, in part due to his abstention from sex.
 The nature of Nazarite life lends itself toward the following: serving others, the study of scripture and knowing the Law, taking solitude, to lead a contemplative life and seek God, to receive wisdom and enlightenment into His spirit, impart the word God has witnessed.
-John seems to encompass all of the above mentioned attributes, with his final act as imparting the Word and declaring the soon to come Messiah.
+John seems to encompass all of the above-mentioned attributes, with his final act as imparting the Word and declaring the soon to arrive Messiah.

 ‘Men of Perfect Holiness’ would apply to John the Baptist, and is the descriptive name for Nazarites as mentioned in the Dead Sea Scrolls.
 John’s commitment within the Essene message also seems apparent, and many scholars, if not most, consider John to be a Qumran (Osseaen) Essene priest.
 The prophecy from verse Luke 1.77: “To give knowledge of salvation to His people by the remission of their sins… (79) To give light to those who sit in darkness and the shadow of death, to guide our feet into the way of peace,” describes a powerful priestly anointing.
-To become saved and thus to come into some measure of holiness, to remit from sinful thinking and not just sinful actions, the contrast of light and the shadow of death (spiritual death), and to guide each person into peace in the Lord reflect the highest of Essene tenants.
+To become ‘set aside’ and thus to come into some measure of holiness, to remit from sinful thinking and not just sinful actions, the contrast of light and the shadow of death (spiritual death), and to guide each person into peace in the Lord reflect the highest of Essene tenants.

 JOHN PREPARES the PEOPLE